 What are Trigger Finger and Trigger Thumb?

-Trigger Finger is a condition in which the flexor tendons of a finger or thumb become swollen (tenosynovitis) and get stuck in the tube-like sheath around them.
+When the flexor tendons of a finger or thumb become swollen (tenosynovitis) they get stuck in the tube-like sheath around them.
 If the tendons become swollen, the sheath cannot accommodate them.

 Symptoms of Trigger Finger and Thumb